flutter/website/src/reference/user-surveys.md

 you may receive a survey announcement in your IDE.

 We run two types of surveys:
-1. Quarterly surveys - For these surveys, we notify all active Flutter and Dart users to optionally take the survey.
+1. **Each quarter.** We give all active Flutter and Dart users the option to take this survey.
-2. Ad-hoc surveys (experimental): We design and deploy these surveys when we want to learn more about specific topics.
+2. **Ad-hoc.** We design and deploy experimental surveys when we want to learn more about specific topics.
-You may see a survey announcement if you meet the criteria of the survey  based on data stored in the `.dart-tool/dart-flutter-telemetry.log` file under the home directory `~/` (macOS/Linux) or the `<username>\AppData` (Windows) directory.
+  If your telemetry data meets the survey criteria, you might see a survey announcement.

 ## How will my responses be used?